patty-chow/documentdb-extension-playground/GETTING_STARTED.md

 # Getting Started with DocumentDB Extension Playground

 Welcome to the DocumentDB Extension Playground!
-This repository is designed to help you learn and explore the DocumentDB for VS Code extension with realistic healthcare data.
+This repository is designed to help you learn and explore the DocumentDB for VS Code extension with realistic e-commerce data from an Adventure Works bicycle shop.

 ## 🏗️ Repository Structure